 T: “Pretty much the same.
 And working out!
 I can’t stress the importance of exercise enough.”

 T: “Nope.
 For almost 2 years, but I do eat fish.
 Why?
 When I’m over at friends for dinner, or when I’m eating out it’s hard to stick to no meat.
 A bit in line with this but: in general, I’m a very sustainable person at home as well as at the office: separating trash, using Vandebron green energy, consuming Fair-trade products, and so on.

 P: “I do eat meat, but mostly with the hubby, since he’s the chef.
 We watched the documentary Game Changers (2018) together when we were doing a juice cleanse.
-Sometimes I can persuade him into doing these things with me, but that’s usually were it’s ends too.
+Sometimes I can persuade him into doing these things with me, but that’s usually where it ends too.
 If we eat meat however, it’s always organic and high quality.
 I might have to send him on a cooking course so that he will prepare some yummy vegetarian meals!”

 What would you do if you won the lottery?